Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars: D. Exact vs. approximate scars in CL and PXP models

-For the PXP model, also shown in Fig.~\ref{figS3}, we find qualitatively similar behavior to the SCL model, with a few minor differences.
-First, the LPTS breaking occurs in different momentum $q$ sectors under translation, rather than inversion symmetry $p$ in the SCL model.
+For the PXP model, also shown in Fig.~\ref{figS3}(a)-(b), we find qualitatively similar behavior to the CL model, with a few minor differences.
+First, the spectrum transition occurs in different momentum $q$ sectors under translation, rather than inversion symmetry $p$ in the CL model.
 Second, there is no way to directly tune between approximate and exact scar limits.
 Instead, as a proxy for the latter, we consider a deformed PXP model (DPXP), introduced in the main text.
-With these provisos, the behavior of the PXP model largely mirrors that of SCL model, with the main difference that $\mathbb{PT}$ symmetry is only approximately obeyed, e.g., see the scar states with momentum $q=0$ in Fig.~\ref{figS3}(a).
-As we explained above, this is attributed to a lack of $\mathcal{T}_{-}$ symmetry of the PXP Liouvillean.
-Nevertheles, these scarred eigenvalues still exhibit clustering around the imaginary axis at weak dephasing rates, giving rise to a certain level of robustness of QMBS signatures in dissipative dynamics, just like for the SCL model with $J_{\mathrm{x},j}\neq 0$.
+With these provisos, the behavior of the PXP model largely mirrors that of CL model, with the main difference that $\mathbb{PT}$ symmetry is only approximately obeyed, e.g., see the scar states with momentum $q=0$ in Fig.~\ref{figS3}(a).
+As we explained above, this is attributed to a lack of $\mathcal{T}_{-}$ symmetry of the PXP Liouvillian.
+Nevertheles, these scarred eigenvalues still exhibit clustering around the imaginary axis at weak dephasing rates, giving rise to a certain level of robustness of QMBS signatures in dissipative dynamics, just like for the CL model with $J_{\mathrm{x},j}\neq 0$.

-\section{E. Further numerical results on Liouvillean spectra of different models}
+\section{E. Nsumerical results on Liouvillian spectra of different models}